kellenschmidt/webcrawler/README.md

 python crawler.py
 ```

-`depth`: automatically set to 109 (enough to crawl entire website)

-`stopwords_file`: automatically set to `/stopwords.txt`

 ## Project 2 Responses

 1. What was changed to support the second half of the project?

 - To save the titles, urls, and cosine similarities of every document I:
   - Create classes for Document and Term to store all of the information about documents and terms
-    - Document contains the page's ID, text, title, url, and array of terms
+    - Document contains the page's ID, text, title, url, array of terms, total tf-idf, and total similarity
-    - Term contains a word's, text, count, tf-idf, and normalized tf-idf with respect to the document it's found in
+    - Term contains a word's, text, count, tf-idf, and similarity with respect to the document it's found in
-  - Restructured the application to save and re
+  - Restructured the application to save and read data from an array of Document objects
   - Added added logic to read the title html element if it exists or the page url if it doesn't and set that to the page title
-  - ...

 2. How did you determine the leaders?
 Do you agree with the clustering?
 Is 5 reasonable?

-- ...
+- After the documents were clustered, the leaders of each cluster were determined by the calculating the document with the minimum euclidean distance to the centroid coordinates of each cluster
+- The followers for each cluster were ordered by their cosine similarity to the leader of their cluster
+- My clustering results are correct because:
+    - Documents which contain the same content (building1.txt and building2.txt) were clustered together and the follower's similarity score to the leader was 1.0 which was to be expected because a similarity score of 1.0 indicates a perfect match
+    - Other similar files such as the "Mary" files or the "Basketball" files were clustered together
+    - The documents within a cluster were similar, and documents from different clusters were dissimilar
+- Setting the number of clusters to 5 was reasonable because it prevented the clusters from being too large or too small and becoming trivial.
+It also resulted in clusters that were had high intra-cluster similarity and low inter-cluster similarity

 3. What happens if a user enters a word that is not in the dictionary?
 What happens if a user enters a stop word?